DaisukeNagata/RecordARFace/README.md

 ## Introduction

 0.4 ~ The new function is being expanded the function to scroll the screen by the movement of face and eyes.
+If the recording function does not work please restart iphone.

 ## Example